How anonymized data could have neutralized Citrix data breaches – and why the medical world remains a popular target

 The disadvantages of testing with original personal data

 Many organizations—especially in the medical field—still test software and processes using real personal data.
-This entails significant risks:
+Although this may seem convenient, it introduces major risks:

 • GDPR Violation – Using real data in non-production environments is often unjustifiable.